bluebird75/luaunit/README.md

 continuous build results on [Travis-CI](https://travis-ci.org/bluebird75/luaunit) ) and should work on all platforms supported by lua.
 It has no other dependency than lua itself.

-LuaUnit is packed into a single-file, to make it easy to use it in any projects.
+LuaUnit is packed into a single-file.
+To make start using it, just add the file to your project.

 Luaunit is now maintained on github: https://github.com/bluebird75/luaunit